Northern Ireland Causeway Coast Guided Trail

 6.5 miles (10.5km) with 1,000 feet (300m) of ascent

-6 miles (9.5km) with 850 feet (260m) of ascent
+6 miles (9.5km) with 150 ft (40m) of ascent and 450ft (140m) of descent

 Rathlin Island.
 The northernmost point of the Antrim Coast and Glens Area of Outstanding Natural Beauty, and home to tens of thousands of seabirds including guillemots, kittiwakes, puffins and razorbills.
-Stunning walking today, and plenty of free time this afternoon to visit the RSPB centre, the lighthouse, take a bus tour of the island, or to take the ferry back to Ballycastle and relax at our hotel.
+Stunning walking today, and plenty of free time this afternoon to visit the RSPB centre (in season), the lighthouse, take a bus tour of the island, or to take the ferry back to Ballycastle and relax at our hotel.

 6 miles (9.5km) with 550 feet (170m) of ascent